ethereum/py-evm/docs/guides/writing_plugins.rst

-We define a plugin by deriving from either :class:`~trinity.extensibility.plugin.BaseMainProcessPlugin`, :class:`~trinity.extensibility.plugin.BaseIsolatedPlugin` or :class:`~trinity.extensibility.plugin.BaseAsyncStopPlugin` depending on the kind of plugin that we intend to write.
-For now, we'll stick to :class:`~trinity.extensibility.plugin.BaseIsolatedPlugin` which is the most commonly used plugin category.
+We define a plugin by deriving from either :class:`~trinity.extensibility.plugin.BaseMainProcessPlugin`, :class:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin` or :class:`~trinity.extensibility.plugin.BaseAsyncStopPlugin` depending on the kind of plugin that we intend to write.
+For now, we'll stick to :class:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin` which is the most commonly used plugin category.

 Every plugin needs to overwrite ``name`` so voilà, here's our first plugin!